fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Using a different chart type for each metric ensures easy interpretation of the data being shown.

-## 3D single y-axis combination chart
+## 3D Single Y-axis Combination Chart

 To render a single y-axis combination chart in 3D, change the value of the `type` attribute from `mscombi2d` to `mscombi3d`.
 The rest of the data structure remains the same.